-"You have a great turn for acting, I am sure, Mr Crawford," said her ladyship soon afterwards; "and I will tell you what, I think you will have a theatre, some time or other, at your house in Norfolk.
+"You have a great turn for acting, I am sure, Mr. Crawford," said her ladyship soon afterwards; "and I will tell you what, I think you will have a theatre, some time or other, at your house in Norfolk.
 I mean when you are settled there.
-I do, indeed.
+I do indeed.
 I think you will fit up a theatre at your house in Norfolk."
+"Do you, ma'am?" cried he, with quickness.
 "No, no, that will never be.
 Your ladyship is quite mistaken.
 No theatre at Everingham!
-Oh, no!"
-And he looked at Fanny with an expressive smile, which evidently meant, "that lady will never allow a theatre at Everingham."
+Oh no!"
+And he looked at Fanny with an expressive smile, which evidently meant, "That lady will never allow a theatre at Everingham."

-Edmund saw it all, and saw Fanny so determined not to see it, as to make it clear that the voice was enough to convey the full meaning of the protestation; and such a quick consciousness of compliment, such a ready comprehension of a hint, he thought, was rather favourable than not.
+Edmund saw it all, and saw Fanny so determined \not\ to see it, as to make it clear that the voice was enough to convey the full meaning of the protestation; and such a quick consciousness of compliment, such a ready comprehension of a hint, he thought, was rather favourable than not.